Skip to main content

 Early Bird Registration

-Inclusive of book voucher + R300 ALASA membership fee
+Inclusive of R300 ALASA membership fee

 Closes: Monday, 31 March 2026